On the Well-posedness and Stability of Cubic and Quintic Nonlinear Schr\"odinger Systems on ${\mathbb T}^3$: Stationary States of the NLSS on

-We now turn to the existence and nonlinear stability of stationary states of cubic and quintic NLS systems on three-dimensional flat tori.
+{Stationary States of the NLSS on $\tor^3$ @\emph{Stationary States of the NLSS on $\tor^3$}} We now turn to the existence and nonlinear stability of stationary states of cubic and quintic NLS systems on three-dimensional flat tori.
 As in the previous chapters, the results hold for rectangular, rational and irrational tori.
 In this chapter we restrict ourselves to consider only the defocusing systems

 where $\r:=\sum_{j \in \N} \l_j |u_j|^2$ for a given $\lu \in \ell^1_+,$ and $\a \in\{1,2\}.$

 Stationary states $\{v_j\}_{j \in \N}$ are solutions to \eqref{DefNLSS} of the form

 where $\mu_j \in \R$ is the energy level of $u_{j,0}(x).$ As stated in the introductory chapter, the stationary states we find are minimizers of an energy-Casimir functional, which is the sum of the conserved energy and another function conserved by the flow of \eqref{DefNLSS}.